-6. Alternative Provision
+5. Alternative Provision

-When a child is accessing an alternative provision, the school will ensure that the provision has secure and robust safeguarding arrangements in place.
-A member of staff, from school, will regularly visit the provision and meet with the child to hear their voice.
+When a child is accessing an alternative provision, the school remains responsible for the safeguarding of that child.
+It will ensure that the provision has secure and robust safeguarding arrangements in place and meets the needs of the child.
+A member of staff, from school, will regularly visit the provision and meet with the child to hear their voice and ensure regular attendance.

-7. Confidentiality
+6. Confidentiality

 We recognise that all matters relating to child protection are confidential.
-The Headteacher or Designated Safeguarding Lead must only disclose personal information about a pupil to other members of staff on a need-to-know basis.
+The Headteacher or Designated Safeguarding Lead must only disclose personal information about a pupil to other members of staff on a need to know basis.
 Staff must not keep duplicate or personal records of child protection concerns.
 All information must be reported to the Designated Safeguarding Lead and securely stored in the designated location within the school, separate from the pupil records.

 All staff are aware they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another as they have a duty to share.
 Staff must, however, reassure the child that information will only be shared with those people who will be able to help them and therefore need to know.

 We will always undertake to share our intention to refer a child to Social Care (First Response) with their parent/carer's consent, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with First Response on this point.
-We recognise that GDPR data Protection Act 2018 must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together' Gov guidance link:
+We recognise that GDPR data Protection Act 2018 must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together'.
+Gov guidance link: